nre-learning/nrelabs-curriculum/README.md

 TODOs
 - need to fix DNS resolution in the guac container, and probably jupyter as well.
 Jupyter will need to be able to resolve to the same hostname but the IP might be different
-- need to automate the setup of guacamole - not just the database configuration above but also automating the provisioning of connections.
 - you will likely need to write a bit of javascript that hides the terminal until guacamole is ready, and/or until the underlying lab is ready. (see if guacamole can do this later waiting for you)
 - Rotating SSL certificates
 - All secrets.
 Tomcat, kubernetes, syringe.
 Need a way to update these easily so you can secure this thing
 - secure kubernetes.
-Shouldn't allow direct access to tf-controller0, perhaps set up a VPN
+Shouldn't allow direct access to tf-controller0, perhaps set up a VPN?
+- secure syringe service account
 - Need to gather a list of secrets, and make it easy to rotate them and store them outside this repo.
 - Update LB confnig
 - dynamic inventory for compute hosts    https://docs.ansible.com/ansible/latest/scenario_guides/guide_gce.html